Telex in The UK and Teleprinters I Remember

 Telex in The UK during World War II

-Obviously before my time, but I like the photo.
+Although the photograph was taken before my time, I like the photo.

 Telex in The UK during World War II